bioexcel/2020-10-cp2k_qmmm_intro/session_1/Session1_exercise.md

 CP2K rel | 0.00 | 47.81 | -8.70
 Gaussian09 | 0.00 | 47.81 | -8.69

-These results are the sameas, or very similar to, those found using Gaussian09.
+These results are the same as, or very similar to, those found using Gaussian09.

 <br/><br/>